Petrosz007/msc-thesis/chapters/examples.typ

   [M7], [age: $[19, infinity)$, service: $(-infinity, 29]$], [B4]
 )

 As we can see, my GPT covers all the test cases in the book, but has an additional test case: M1.
 This is, because in the book B3 is said to be an IN, but it is actually an ININ.
-M1 in this case is the IN. #todo[hmm]
+M1 in this case is the IN.
+This is, because in the book In and ININ are not differentiated this concretely.
+Because ININ is a subset of IN it is actually enough to generate the ININ for an interval.

+I'm generating both the IN and the ININ, because there could be intervals which have an IN but not ININ (for example $[0,0.1]$ if the precision is $0.1$.).
+It is easier to generate both the IN and ININ and let Graph Reduction take care of joining the intervals.

 #pagebreak()